dfandrich/gpscorrelate/README.md

 * The resolution of GPX positions is down to one second, but sub-second photo time is used (when available in the photo) to more accurately estimate the camera position between those points.
+* A time zone tag embedded in the photo is used to determine the local time of the image when found, otherwise the time zone is assumed to be same as the local machine.
 * For best results, you should synchronise your camera to the GPS time before you start taking photos.
 Note: digital cameras clocks drift quickly - even over a short period of time (say, a week).